-In late October, Vishal Makhijani announced that he was stepping down as CEO of Udacity.
+According to October news headlines, Vishal Makhijani announced that he was stepping down as CEO of Udacity.
 His exact date of departure and his replacement have yet to be announced.
 But what’s next for Makhijani and for Udacity?

 Online learning company CreativeLive laid off an unspecified number of employees recently in what CEO Chase Jarvis described as a restructuring.
 Though the company isn’t saying how many employees were let go, their San Francisco and Seattle offices will remain open.

 CreativeLive has more than 10 million students who use its platform to learn about topics including english lessons, photography, video, music, and many other subjects via live and archived video classes.
 This latest move is an indicator of the strength of competitors such as Udemy.